-The following is a summary of Third Party Monitor independent monitoring results and findings for the six-month period commencing July 1, 2013 and ending December 31, 2013:
+The following is a summary of Third Party Monitor independent monitoring results and findings for the six-month period commencing July 1, 2014 and ending December 31, 2014:

-- Monitoring and documentation of diesel equipment utilized or proposed for utilization on two LAX Master Plan projects.
-Approximately 284 pieces of diesel equipment were independently assessed to determine compatibility with a commercially available CARB/EPA-verified diesel emission control system on the tom Bradley Terminal.
-Eighty-nine pieces of equipment have been reviewed to date associated with Taxilane T; - Monitoring of diesel emission control devices installed on construction equipment.
-As documented in the above Sections of this report, all devices currently in use on LAX construction projects have been deemed functional; - A review and documentation of all exemptions granted by LAWA that allow a piece of diesel construction equipment to operate on LAX construction projects without a best available control technology retrofit.
-This includes equipment that was deemed incompatible with a verified VDECS, granted an exemption on the basis of safety, or granted a "20-day" exemption on the basis of infrequent equipment use; - In accordance with CBA requirements, CFCI conducted a reassessment of available CARB and EPA-verified diesel emission control systems.
+- Monitoring and documentation of diesel equipment utilized or proposed for utilization on four (4) LAX Master Plan projects.
+A total of approximately 588 pieces of diesel equipment were independently assessed to determine compatibility with a commercially available CARB/EPAverified diesel emission control system.
+The equipment specified for use on the WAMA project was also used on the Qantas Hangar project.
+Thus, while separate Master Plan projects, the monitoring, documentation, and reporting conducted for WAMA also applied to the Qantas Hangar project; - Monitoring of diesel emission control devices installed on construction equipment.
+As documented in the above Sections of this report, all devices currently in use on LAX construction projects were deemed functional; - A review and documentation of all exemptions granted by LAWA that allow a piece of diesel construction equipment to operate on LAX construction projects without a best available control technology retrofit.
+This includes equipment that was deemed incompatible with a verified VDECS, granted an exemption on the basis of safety, or granted a "20-day" exemption on the basis of infrequent equipment use; - During the reporting period, no Notice of Violation (NOV) were levied by the South Coast Air Quality Management District for fugitive dust emissions associated with either earth moving operations or recycled concrete aggregate crushing.
+No dust complaints were received by LAWA from the public; - No excessive noise complaints were received during the reporting period from the public. - In accordance with CBA requirements, CFCI conducted a reassessment of available CARB and EPA-verified diesel emission control systems.
 This reassessment is conducted on an annual basis.
 The intent is that LAWA use these findings to designate newly verified devices as best available control devices and incorporate the requirement to use these devices into construction bid documents for new construction phases of the LAX Master Plan Program.

 These findings, however, are not to be applied retroactively to Master Plan Projects already in the construction phase.

 Overall, diesel equipment used on construction activities during the specified time period was found to be in substantial compliance with all provisions of the CBA Section X.F.
-As noted, the 89 pieces of equipment listed, 20 are gasoline fueled and thus fall outside of CBA Section X.F.
-Of the remaining 69 pieces of equipment, 48 pieces are configured with a BACT technology that meets or exceeds CBA requirements.
-Specifically:
+As noted in a prior Semiannual Report, a few cases were identified where diesel construction equipment appear compatible with a Level 3 VDECS but are not identified by LAWA as requiring a BACT retrofit.